i3mainz/rdfproxy/README.md

-# sesame-sparqlproxy
+# rdfproxy

+- proxy for OpenRDF Sesame Triplestore
-proxy for sesame triplestore
+- proxy for GDN Turtle to RDF/JSON